msoneal0/Cmdr/docs/README.md

 Linux_build.sh is a custom script designed to build this project from the source code using qmake, make and makeself.
 You can pass 2 optional arguments:

 1. The path to the QT bin folder in case you want to compile with a QT install not defined in PATH.
 2. Path of the output makeself file (usually has a .run extension).
-If not given, the outfile will be named cmdr-x.x.x.run in the source code folder.
+If not given, the outfile will be named cmdr-x.x.run in the source code folder.

 Build:
 ```